 epa Company Culture

 As a world-wide picture agency our business is the photographic coverage of newsworthy events all around the globe.
 We deliver a professionally edited timely selection of highly reliable and competitive international pictures to our clients.
-Our coverage ranges from General News and Politics, Business and Sports to Arts, Culture and Entertainment and is completed by feature stories and picture packages.
+Our coverage ranges from General News and Politics, Business and Sports to Arts, Culture and Entertainment and is completed by our photo essays.
 When covering events, we try to come up with new angles and thus offering our customers a comprehensive and creative product.

 Unbiased coverage and accuracy of information

 epa is an independent news photo organization and its employees and collaborators are under the obligation not to allow governments, political parties or any ideological, financial or partisan group to influence their professional work.

 When distributing our services we therefore head for the highest possible accuracy of information, speed of dissemination and objectivity in the display of subjects.